-Whoever wins Brazil's presidential election on October 7 will have their work cut out juggling market pressure to implement austerity measures while trying to drag 23 million people out of poverty.
+RIO DE JANEIRO - Whoever wins Brazil's presidential election on Oct.
+7 will have the immense task of juggling market pressure to implement austerity measures while trying to drag 23 million people out of poverty.

-According to a World Bank report presented to the 13 candidates, Latin America's biggest economy is facing "three main challenges: a major fiscal imbalance... a lack of sustainable growth in productivity... (and) the state's ever increasing difficulty in providing basic public services."
+According to a World Bank report presented to the 13 candidates, Latin America's biggest economy is facing "three main challenges: a major fiscal imbalance . . . a lack of sustainable growth in productivity . . . (and) the state's ever increasing difficulty in providing basic public services."